Mobile Devices

 Google Nexus

-Google Nexus is a line of smartphones developed by Google.
-The Google Nexus is an Android phone that is manufactured by LG.
+Google Nexus is a smartphone developed by Google.
+It is an Android phone manufactured by LG.
 LG manufacturers sell Google Nexus phones.
-This is the device to get if you’re looking for a phone.
+This is the device you need if you’re looking for a phone.
 It offers a pure Android experience but is not as pricey as Apple’s iPhone.

 It doesn’t offer a great camera, but it’s a good choice for Google Nexus.
 However, if you’re an Android user, this is the phone to get.